What is a BID?

 Who funds the BID?

-Those businesses that are located within the Leamington BID area, and whose property has a rateable value of over £15,000, pay 1.6% of their rateable value towards the BID.
+Those businesses that are located within the Leamington BID area, and whose property has a rateable value of over £15,000, pay 1.9% of their rateable value (annually, for the 2023-2028 five-year BID term) towards the BID.
 This is called a BID Levy normally paid by the occupiers of a property is mandatory.
-The BID Levy is collected in July on an annual basis and invoices are issued by Warwick District Council, as the collection agent.
+The BID Levy is collected in July on an annual basis and invoices are issued by Warwick District Council, as the collection agent as required by BID legislation to ensure the levy is evenly applied across all eligible properties.

 Is the BID levy paid when a property in the BID area is vacant?